sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Make landscape pages display as landscape
+Short desc    : Make landscape pages display as landscape
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package adds PDF support to the landscape environment of
+Descript     : The package adds PDF support to the landscape environment of
              : package lscape, by setting the PDF /Rotate page attribute.
              : Pages with this attribute will be displayed in landscape
              : orientation by conforming PDF viewers.